joao-borrego/gap/README.md

 sudo apt install protobuf-compiler
 ```

-The pattern generation tool depends on OpenCV, as well as some debug tools.
+OpenCV 2 is required for the pattern generation tool and a few debug options.

 ### Compilation